csound-plugins/csound-plugins/src/semsys/README.md

 - **Multimodal embeddings.** Embed audio and images, not just text, and extend the search space across modalities — so a single space can hold and cross-search sound, image, and text together.
+- **Blocking `semstttranscribe` (offline).** A synchronous i-time variant that transcribes a file or function table and returns the text directly, for non-real-time / batch use where blocking is fine.
+It should also provide reliable segmentation for files longer than the model window instead of requiring users to split them manually.
+- **Configurable live STT gate.** `semsttsubmitlive` currently uses built-in constants for energy threshold, minimum speech duration, trailing silence, pre/post pad and hard cap.
+  Expose these as optional arguments or a separate setup opcode once the defaults settle.
+- **STT `generation_config.json`.** Read the model's generation defaults (e.g.
+  `max_length`, special tokens) from the model directory instead of passing them.

 ## Version history